jdlangs/RobotOS.jl/README.md

 ## Usage: Type Generation

-To use the package, first specify the ROS message types you want to use in your system as strings "_package_/_message_".
-All the needed dependencies will be automatically included.
-There are three interface functions to do this.
-For
-example:

-    usetypes("geometry_msgs/Pose", "nav_msgs/Path")
-    usetypes(Dict("sensor_msgs" => ["Imu", "NavSatFix"], "std_msgs" => ["Header"]))
-    usepkg("geometry_msgs", "PoseStamped", "Point", "Vector3")

-The first `usetypes` takes a variable number of fully qualified message strings.
-The second takes a Dict mapping package names to lists of messages, possibly useful for a large number of messages all at once.
-The final form, `usepkg`, takes the package name as the first argument, followed by a variable number of message names.

-Any number of these three functions can be called as needed to specify the desired message types to generate.
-When finished, initiate the message generation with:
+ROS message types are brought into your program with the `@rosimport` macro which specifies a package and one or more types.
+The three valid forms can be seen here:

+    @rosimport std_msgs.msg.Header
+    @rosimport geometry_msgs.msg: PoseStamped
+    @rosimport sensor_msgs.msg: Imu, Image

+`@rosimport` will bring in the python modules for the requested type and all its dependencies but the native Julia types are not created yet since any inter-module dependencies have to be resolved first.
+After the final `@rosimport` call, initiate the message generation with:

     gentypes()

-The new types will be placed in newly created submodules in `RobotOS`, corresponding to the packages requested.
-For example, `"std_msgs/Header" => RobotOS.std_msgs.Header`.
+The new types will be placed in newly created modules in `Main`, corresponding to the packages requested.
+For example, `"std_msgs/Header" => std_msgs.msg.Header`.
 After calling `gentypes()` they can be interacted with just like regular modules with `import` and `using` statements bringing the generated type names into the local namespace.

-    using RobotOS.nav_msgs
+    using nav_msgs.msg
-    import RobotOS.geometry_msgs: Pose, Vector3
+    import geometry_msgs.msg: Pose, Vector3
     p = Path()
     v = Vector3(1.1,2.2,3.3)

+An additional function, `cleartypes()`, resets the type generation process, possibly useful for development in the REPL.
+When invoked, new `@rosimport` calls will be needed to generate the same or different types, and previously generated modules will be overwritten after `gentypes()` is called again.
+Keep in mind that names cannot be cleared once defined so if a module is not regenerated, the first version will remain.

 ## Usage: ROS API